Two injured as chopper crash-lands

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+The ambulances and fire brigade rushed to the scene where the Airport Security Force (ASF) had blocked entry to the affected site.

-It is to be mentioned here that two pilots embraced martyrdom when a military plane had crashed-landed at the PAF base in June last.
+It is to be mentioned here that two pilots embraced martyrdom when a military plane had crashed-landed after developing a fault during routine training session at the PAF base in June last.

+The ambulances and fire brigade rushed to the scene where the Airport Security Force (ASF) had blocked entry to the affected site.

-It is to be mentioned here that two pilots embraced martyrdom when a military plane had crashed-landed at the PAF base in June last.
+It is to be mentioned here that two pilots embraced martyrdom when a military plane had crashed-landed after developing a fault during routine training session at the PAF base in June last.

 Comments